schollz/faas/README.md

 Make any (Go) function into an API with one HTTP request.

-This is a FaaS - *functions as a service* but its more of a FaaSSS - *functions as a stupidly simple service*.
-It's [iron.io/functions](https://github.com/iron-io/functions), or [zeit/now](https://github.com/zeit/now-cli) or [openfaas](https://github.com/openfaas/faas) or [apex](https://github.com/apex/apex) or [sky-island](https://github.com/briandowns/sky-island) but more simple and more stupid.
-There is no coding, no init-ing, no pushing, no updating, no bumping.
-You Just make a HTTP request with the name of the package, the name of the function, and any input.
+This is a FaaS: *functions as a service*.
+But, in actuality, its more of a FaaSSS: *functions as a stupidly simple service*.
+Imagine [iron.io/functions](https://github.com/iron-io/functions), or [zeit/now](https://github.com/zeit/now-cli) or [openfaas](https://github.com/openfaas/faas) or [apex](https://github.com/apex/apex) or [sky-island](https://github.com/briandowns/sky-island) but more simple and more stupid.

+Unlike others, this FaaS requires **no coding**, **no init-ing**, **no pushing**, **no updating**, and **no bumping**.
+You Just make *one* HTTP request with the name of the package, the name of the function, and any input.
 Right now it only works for Go.
+It can easily be extended to Python (WIP).

+The codebase is only about 600 lines of code in total.
+Basically a request tells the server to fetch the function, determine the inputs/outputs and write a wrapper function that is served from a Docker container.

 ## Examples

+Try it right now with my instance at https://faas.schollz.com.

 You can make (almost) any exported Go function into a API!